danmunteanu/LINKS/README.md

-# A collection of useful links
+# A collection of bookmarks I want to share and keep
-Most of the resources mentioned here are free to use.
-Some of them are paid (e.g. the Domestika.org courses).
-I'll keep adding links to this collection as time passes by.
+Most of the resources mentioned here are free to use and only a few of them are paid (e.g.the Domestika.org courses).

 ## Table Of Contents
 - [Media](#media)